Arwen-Studios/TopoConnection-Legacy/README.md

 # NOTICE
-for compiling this mod on Linux, you require these packages `libvlc-dev`
+for compiling this mod on Linux, you **need** to install these packages `libvlc-dev`
 `libvlccore-dev`